 Show jumping is the most popular international equestrian sport, and it kicked off in earnest today with 124 horse-and-rider pairs taking their shot at the first competitive round of the FEI World Equestrian Games Tryon 2018.
 This initial round was run as a speed round where time is converted to penalties to determine the score, and there is no jump off.

-Bronze for Hart
+Bronze for Hart at 2018 WEG

 Great Britain’s Natasha Baker with Mount St John Diva Dannebrog won the silver and Rixt van der Horst of the Netherlands took the gold with Findsley.